Sehar

-Sehar (English: The morning) is a 2005 Indian crime drama film directed by Kabeer Kaushik, starring Arshad Warsi and Mahima Chaudhry, Sushant Singh and Pankaj Kapur.
+Sehar (English: The morning) is a 2005 Indian Hindi-language crime drama film directed by Kabeer Kaushik, starring Arshad Warsi, Mahima Chaudhry, Sushant Singh and Pankaj Kapur.
 The film depicts organized crime in the state of Uttar Pradesh, India, and how the State Police worked to tackle it.
-It shows the turbulent journey of Ajay Kumar, a newly appointed 31-year-old SSP of Lucknow, played by Arshad Warsi, instrumental in bringing together a group of committed police officers under the aegis of Special Task Force.
+It shows the turbulent journey of Ajay Kumar, a newly appointed 31-year-old SSP of Lucknow, played by Arshad Warsi, instrumental in bringing together a group of committed police officers under the aegis of the Special Task Force.

-The film is loosely based on the encounter of Shri Prakash Shukla, who was eliminated by the newly formed Special Task Force of the Uttar Pradesh Police.
+The film is loosely based on the encounter of Prakash Shukla, who was eliminated by the newly formed Special Task Force of the Uttar Pradesh Police.

 Plot

 The film begins with Professor Tiwari being interviewed about police encounters and bids to eradicate organised crime from Lucknow and its surrounding areas.
 It then showcases Ajay Kumar.
 Since he was young, Ajay has been traumatised by the death of his army officer father, who killed himself when accused of being a deserter, leaving his widow Prabha to bring up Ajay on her own.
 Ajay studies hard and successfully becomes an Indian Police Service officer with the title of Senior Superintendent of Police of Lucknow.
 Due to his honesty, he gets transferred to various states in India, around 14 times in eight years.
 At his new posting in Uttar Pradesh, he comes to terms with a new criminal boss and ruthless killer, Gajraj Singh.
 Meanwhile, he falls in love with his childhood friend Anamika Kant, with his mother subsequently deciding to get them married.
 Ajay engineers the setting up of a Special Task Force to deal with Gajraj.
 However, he also runs into problems as Gajraj is politically well-connected.
 Gajraj continues to elude the Task Force, using more modern technology such as the use of cell phones.
 But the Task Force recovers and is able to monitor Gajraj's cell phones with the help of Prof. Tiwari.
 They find out that Gajraj is planning to contest the elections and if he wins, no police officer of any rank, even the Task Force, would then dare to arrest him or even consider him a suspect, which may well result in the Task Force being mere paper tigers.
 They have a final confrontation inside a train which leaves from Hazrat Nizamuddin railway station.
 All the officers in the Task Force as well as members of Gajraj's gang kill each other in the fight, leaving Prof. Tiwari as the only witness.